 The Goldcrest is distributed throughout most of Europe and across southern Siberia and the Himalayas to Japan and China.
+See the distribution map at xeno-canto.
 It has a more northerly distribution than the similar Firecrest Regulus ignicapillus which is found, for example in southern England while Goldcrest is found throughout the British Isles.

 |It feeds on insects and spiders mainly foraging in trees

 At 9 cms it is the smallest European bird and is pale green above and dirty white below.
 The yellow crown-stripe with black borders is perhaps its most noticeable feature but note also its large, dark eye in a "cute" and "innocent" face compared to the more severely marked Firecrest.

 |The red at the end of the crest in the 5th photo indicates that this is a male.

 Its thin, high-pitched calls are normally what alerts one to its presence.